 It’s good also to see Nathan Fillion, the actor who emerged from tv’s muchly lamented sf series Firefly (2002-3) and who, when he appeared in Serenity (2005), the big screen spinoff of Firefly, I predicted had the natural charisma and looks to be an A-list star.
 James Gunn happily gives Fillion that chance here, even if the role that Fillion is cast in is entirely generic.
 Much the same could be said of the rest of the principal cast – that the roles are standard and by the book with no real depth.
 Certainly, Gregg Henry takes full opportunity to chew the scenery entertainingly.
 Michael Rooker of Henry: Portrait of a Serial Killer (1986) fame, who usually specialises in mean-minded wife beater type parts, has one of the best roles he has had in some time.

-James Gunn went onto direct/write the witty Super (2010) about a would-be superhero with no powers, the Beezel segment of Movie 43 (2013), the Marvel Comics adaptation Guardians of the Galaxy (2014) and its sequel Guardians of the Galaxy: Vol. 2 (2017) and Guardians of the Galaxy: Vol. 3 (2023), and The Suicide Squad (2021).
+James Gunn went onto direct/write the witty Super (2010) about a would-be superhero with no powers, the Beezel segment of Movie 43 (2013), the Marvel Comics adaptation Guardians of the Galaxy (2014) and its sequels Guardians of the Galaxy: Vol. 2 (2017) and Guardians of the Galaxy: Vol. 3 (2023), and The Suicide Squad (2021).
 Gunn also created the tv series tv series Peacemaker (2022- ) and is producer of the anti-superhero film Brightburn (2019) and Avengers: Endgame (2019).

 (Winner for Best Makeup Effects at this site’s Best of 2006 Awards).